 2. His grandfather was a Marquis and his grandmother a slave.

-While Alexandre Dumas’s mother’s family was rather unremarkable, his father Thomas had quite a family history.
+Alexandre Dumas’s mother came from a family of innkeepers and was rather unremarkable.
+His father Thomas, on the other hand, had quite a family history.

 Alexandre Dumas’s father Thomas was born in the French colony of Saint-Domingue (now known as Haiti).
 Thomas was the mixed-race son of the Marquis Alexandre Antoine Davy de la Pailleterie, who had impregnated an African slave named Marie-Cessette Dumas.